Who we are

 If diarrhea is severe or bloody, or if fever occurs with shaking chills, or if abdominal pain becomes marked, or if diarrhea persists for more than 72 hours, medical attention should be sought.

-Insect and tick protection
+Insect and Tick Protection

 Wear long sleeves, long pants, hats and shoes (rather than sandals).
 For rural and forested areas, boots are preferable, with pants tucked in, to prevent tick bites.
 Apply insect repellents containing 25-35% DEET (N,Ndiethylmetatoluamide) to clothing and exposed skin (but not to the eyes, mouth, or open wounds).
 For children between 2 and 12 years of age, use preparations containing no more than 10% DEET and apply sparingly.
 Do not use DEET-containing compounds on children less than two years of age.
 Preparations containing a higher concentration of DEET carry an increased risk of neurologic toxicity, especially in children.
 For additional protection, apply permethrin-containing repellents to clothing, shoes, and bed nets.
 Permethrin-treated clothing appears to have little toxicity.
 Don't sleep with the window open unless there is a screen.
-If sleeping outdoors or in an accomodation that allows entry of mosquitoes, use a bed net, preferably impregnated with insect repellent, with edges tucked in under the mattress.
+If sleeping outdoors or in an accommodation that allows entry of mosquitoes, use a bed net, preferably impregnated with insect repellent, with edges tucked in under the mattress.
 The mesh size should be less than 1.5 mm.
 If the sleeping area is not otherwise protected, use a mosquito coil, which fills the room with insecticide through the night.
 In rural or forested areas, perform a thorough tick check at the end of each day with the assistance of a friend or a full-length mirror.
 Ticks should be removed with tweezers, grasping the tick by the head.
 Many tick-borne illnesses can be prevented by prompt tick removal.

 General advice